Elizabeth NJ Theft Crime Lawyer

-A conviction for stealing or committing a fraudulent transaction in New Jersey can expose you to significant penalties, including prison time, probation, community service and thousands in restitution.
+Theft in Union County and throughout New Jersey is taken very seriously by law enforcement, including police, prosecutors, and judges.
+If you have been charged with a theft offense, the possible penalties could include jail time, fines, and community service.
 Moreover, fraud and theft crimes are considered Crimes Involving Moral Turpitude (“CIMT”) which means a conviction can significantly impact your job opportunities because employers consider these offenses a poor reflection on your moral character.
 A conviction for a CIMT will also result in severe consequences on your immigration status, including deportation, if you are not a U.S. Citizen.
+Depending on the amount of the theft and the other circumstances of the case, it’s possible that the prosecutor could ask the court to impose maximum penalties in your case.
+As such, it is critically important for you to have an experienced criminal defense lawyer on your side from the very beginning and helping you to build the strongest possible defense to your theft or fraudulent conduct charges.
 At Proetta & Oliver, our New Jersey criminal defense firm represents clients charged with various crimes involving fraud and theft.
 Our experienced attorneys can help you avoid incarceration and even a criminal conviction in many cases.
 We are commonly able to work with the prosecutor to negotiate an alternative resolution to avoid a conviction, by downgrading the charge to a municipal ordinance, negotiating a dismissal, or securing our client’s admittance into Pre-Trial Intervention or Conditional Dismissal.
 If you have been arrested for theft or fraud charges in New Jersey, it is vital to speak with a knowledgeable defense lawyer who can explain the legal avenues you may have to obtain a dismissal.
 Contact our Cranford office today at (908) 838-0150 for a free consultation.
 One of our Union County criminal defense attorneys will listen to the circumstances of your unique case and explain how we can help.

 Theft Charges Defense Attorney in Linden NJ